- [title] Jingo

 Because my heart is pure.

-There's a pub in Bath called "The Saracen's Head", which supposedly has a similarly colourful history.
+There is a pub in Bath called "The Saracen's Head", which supposedly has a similarly colourful history.
+See also the annotation for p.
+55 of Sourcery .

 'Veni vidi vici' ('I came, I saw, I conquered') is a quotation attributed to Julius Caesar, one of several great generals who contributed to the composite figure of Tacticus.
 For more on Tacticus, see the annotation for p.
 158 of Feet of Clay .